Overview

 conceptual

 A document is a set of fields.
-A document may contain 20k fields and 2 megabytes of data.
+A document may contain 20k fields and 1 MiB of data.
+A field holds some primitive data (number, string...)

 "firebase/firestore" // client SDK